Introducing Matt's Music Library Manager Suite - MuMan® V1.0.13beta

 For successful wild parties and workouts you should play tracks with a matching tempo.
 MuMan has the tools you need to find the BPM tempo of all your tracks.
 Check out the BPM Calculator and the BPM Sampler.

-This software* is used entirely at your own risk.
-Neither the authors nor the distributors will accept any responsibility or liability for any physical or mental damage, injuries or deaths, of any persons, pets or relatives, living or already dead, or for any loss or accumulation of data, beer cans and wine bottles, or any other possible effect that may, or may not, result from the use, non-use, misuse or abuse of this software.
+This software* and website is used entirely at your own risk.
+Neither the authors nor the distributors will accept any responsibility or liability for any physical or mental damage, injuries or deaths, of any persons, pets or relatives, living or already dead, or for any loss or accumulation of data, or any other possible effect that may, or may not, result from the use, non-use, misuse or abuse of this software.
 But we use it every day, and it seems OK to us.

-By using this software, you accept that you have accepted the terms of this Disclaimer, even if you haven't read it.
+By using this software or website, you accept that you have accepted the terms of this Disclaimer, even if you haven't read it.

 As with all modern software, the error messages have been carefully designed to insult your so-called "intelligence" :-)

 * This software is subject to change without noticing.

 If you find any problems, or have [polite] suggestions for improvements or missing features, please send us an email on email@example.com and we'll see what we can do.
 Generous donations and lucrative business proposals are welcome.
 Invitations to wild parties too, naturally.

 All products Copyright © MattLabs 2024, World Patents Pending